elunna/nerfhack-changelog/README.md

 * wargs have a thick hide
 * werefoo revert back to their base form when killed (SLASH'EM)
 * werefoo can occasionally summon rabid brethren
+* werefoo can disguise themselves in both animal and humanoid forms (Crecelle)
 * werewolves and weretigers have a higher level and difficulty, stronger attacks
 * wraiths also no longer "stalk" the player and follow them across levels (Dynahack)
 * the wumpus is now unique to the ranger quest and much scarier; it also now appears in a random room in the Ranger's locate level